-A colposcopy is a very specialized test, but one that happens right in the office of Capital Women’s Care in Arlington and McLean, Virginia.
+A colposcopy is a very specialized test, but one that happens right in the office of Capital Women’s Care in Arlington, Virginia.
 That is a big plus for patients who need additional screening to rule out conditions such as cervical cancer.
 It provides a close view of tissue that might be affected by certain conditions and allows one of the GYN specialists to do a biopsy to rule out cancer.
 If you suspect you need a colposcopy, call the offices of Capital Women’s Care to schedule an appointment.

 Some patients feel anxiety at the prospect of having a colposcopy, which is why Capital Women’s Care offers it in the office.
 That allows patients to have the test done in a relaxing and familiar setting.